 Students who have a disability or health problems and require location in the special circumstances room will normally have the prior approval of their school and the Leeds Student Medical Practice or the Disabilities Adviser.
-Such students will be advised of special procedures by the Examinations Office.
+Such students will be advised of special procedures by the Assessment & Progress Team (A&P).

-In the case of an unavoidable clash, the student will be advised of special procedures by the Examinations Office.
-This will involve sitting both of the clashing papers in the special circumstances room.
+In the case of an unavoidable clash, the student will be advised of special procedures by A&P. This will involve sitting both of the clashing papers in the special circumstances room.

-If a candidate is ill during the examination, they will have the following options:
+If a candidate is ill during the assessment, they will have the following options: